c410-f3r/c410-f3r.github.io/content/posts/sparse-multidimensional-structures-written-in-rust/index.md

   <figcaption>Photo by David Boca on Unsplash</figcaption>
 </figure>

 Have you ever heard of Rust?
 If not, you should probably start getting used to it.
 Currently, several companies are using it [[1]](https://www.rust-lang.org/production/users) and several programs are being written or rewritten in Rust like Firefox, ripgrep and librsvg.
-The reasons for such success are numerous: It is very fast, includes high-level facilities, the ownership rules prevent many memory management pitfalls (as well as thread safety), has an incredible community and many other greatnesses.
+The reasons for such success are numerous: It is very fast, includes high-level facilities, the ownership rules prevent many memory management pitfalls (as well as thread safety), has an incredible community and many other cool things.

 Unfortunately, for truly N-dimensional structures, the nightly constant generics feature is a hard requirement and even with it, there are no std implementations for arrays greater than 32 elements [[2]](https://github.com/rust-lang/rust/issues/61415) [[3]](https://github.com/rust-lang/rust/pull/62435), which leads to the creation of the [ArrayWrapper] alternative that is used heavily internally, thus, the `Into::into()` method conversion from `[T; N]` to `ArrayWrapper<T, N>`.